 Engineering plans shall be in conformance with the Technical Construction Standards and Specifications (TCSS) and with the requirements set forth herein.
-Engineering plans (in complete sets, as described above) showing paving and design details of streets, alleys, culverts, bridges, storm sewers, water mains, sanitary sewers and appurtenances, sidewalks, screening and retaining walls, landscape and irrigation plans (if appropriate), and other engineering details of the proposed subdivision at a scale of one inch equals 40, 50 or 100 feet (1" = 40', 50' or 100') horizontally and one inch equals 4, 5, or 10 feet (1" = 4', 5' or 10') vertically shall be submitted to the City Engineer (or designee) along with a copy of the construction plat of the subdivision.
-The scale and font size shall be such that when plans are produced in 11" by 17" half-size format, the plans are legible.
+Engineering plans (in complete sets, as described above) showing paving and design details of streets, alleys, culverts, bridges, storm sewers, water mains, sanitary sewers and appurtenances, sidewalks, screening and retaining walls, landscape and irrigation plans (if appropriate), and other engineering details of the proposed subdivision.
 The number of copies as specified by the City shall be submitted along with the construction plat submittal.